Alexandra Benado: Early life

-Benado was born on 11 May 1976 in Stockholm, Sweden to Chilean parents, a Jewish father and a non-Jewish mother.
+Benado was born on 11 May 1976 in Stockholm to Chilean parents, a Jewish father and a non-Jewish mother.
 She lived the following years in France, where she started playing football.
 Her mother, Lucía Vergara, was a militant of the Revolutionary Left Movement.
-After Vergara's murder in Chile in 1983, she left Europe and moved to Cuba.
+After Vergara's murder in Chile in 1983, Benado left Europe and moved to Cuba.
 She settled in Chile in early 1990s.

 Club career

 Benado joined Sportivo Milano de Colina in 1993.
 She moved to CD Palestino the following year.
 She retired from her playing career following an injury prior the 2003 South American Women's Football Championship.
 However, she came out of retirement in September 2009, after Spanish football manager Marta Tejedor, who was coaching the Chile women's national team, requested her to come back and be a role model for Chile's next generation players, including Christiane Endler and Yanara Aedo.
 She was playing for Provincial Osorno until her definitive retirement in 2011.